Paper Wasps

 What are paper wasps?

-Paper wasps are a stinging insect that contain over 200 variations of the species, 20 of which reside in North America.
-They are an insect that builds nests to create, support, and grow wasp colonies containing the three distinct groups in their social order: worker wasps, queen wasps, and male wasps.
+Paper wasps are stinging insects that contain over 200 variations of the species.
+Nevertheless, only 20 of them reside in North America.
+They are an insect that builds nests to create, support, and grow wasp colonies containing three distinct groups in their social order: worker wasps, queen wasps, and male wasps.

 In autumn, wasps mate.
-The impregnated female wasps will hibernate, while the males simply pass away.
+The impregnated female wasps hibernate during the winter while the males pass away.
 Once the spring nesting season arrives, queen wasps will select a prime location for the nest, and the workers will begin construction.
-The average lifespan for most paper wasps is one-year.
+The average lifespan for most paper wasps is one year.

 Why are they called “paper wasps?”